 Definition and Purpose of Contractions

 A contraction is a word formed by combining two words, with one or more letters omitted and replaced by an apostrophe.
 The primary purpose of using contractions is to make language more concise and reflect natural speech patterns.
-For instance, "we have" becomes "we've," which is quicker to say and write.
+To give you an idea, "we have" becomes "we've," which is quicker to say and write.

 Contractions serve several important functions.
 They: